eyereasoner/eye/reasoning/arcus/defeasable-logic/README.md

-# 🐦 Tweety & Polly in eyelet
+# 🐦 Tweety & Polly in arcus

-This eyelet reasoning program models the classic *Tweety* example: **most birds fly, unless they are abnormal**.
+This arcus reasoning program models the classic *Tweety* example: **most birds fly, unless they are abnormal**.
 It adds a twist—**penguins are abnormal birds**, plus optional *probability* annotations that capture how confident we are a normal bird can fly.

 The model illustrates: